Clinical Psychology Training Programme

 A detailed information sheet is available from our website regarding this.
 It explains our selection procedure and should allow everyone to make a considered choice about what personal information they might elect to disclose in their application and what the consequences of that disclosure will be.
 Applicants who wish to discuss this policy are welcome to contact Fiona Thorne (Clinical Tutor).

-It should be noted that due to the funding arrangements for places on the Programme (see below for details) we cannot consider applications from international candidates.
+It should be noted that due to the funding arrangements for places on the Programme (see funding section below for details) we cannot consider applications from international candidates.
 The programme is currently only able to offer places to candidates who are eligible for home fees status.

 If English is not your first language and your university qualifications were not taught and examined in English, you will need to provide evidence that you have an adequate level of English language ability.
 Please see the University of Leeds - International Applicants pages on English language ability for details of the required test scores (Postgraduate Taught criteria apply due to the nature of the course structure and associated assessments).
 If you have any queries regarding specifics please contact us.